NEUROIMAGING / COMPUTED TOMOGRAPHY

 Carotid stenosis evaluation

-Evaluation of atherosclerotic plaques characteristics
+Evaluation of atherosclerotic plaque characteristics

 - CTA is a helpful tool for diagnosing extracranial stenoses

-- each plaque can be characterized by the following:
+- each plaque can be characterized by:

 - size (length and width)